Warfare in the Dune Imperium

 When Brett Devereaux wrote his Fremen Mirage posts early in 2020 I made some notes about warfare between Great Houses in the Dune books.
-The release of the trailer for the new Dune movie inspired me to turn these into something more organised.
+The release of the trailer for the new Dune movie inspired me to turn these into something more organised, and in April 2025 I added some extra notes after online discussion.

 Warfare in Dune, the first three books in particular, is unusual in science fiction.
 Many science fiction books, and every movie or TV show I've seen, depicts future warfare as an extension of the 20th century.
 Ground forces are disciplined infantry and armoured fighting vehicles with high velocity projectile weapons or some kind of laser.
 Spaceships fight like battleships or aircraft carriers depending on the writer's preference as to how the tech tree develops.